naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize all your WordPress revenue streams in one dashboard.
+Track and visualize revenue from ads, affiliate links, memberships, and digital product sales in a unified dashboard.

 ## Features
-- Add and track revenue from ads, affiliate links, digital sales, and memberships
+- Add revenue entries for different sources (ads, affiliate, membership, digital product)
-- Visualize revenue with interactive charts
+- Visualize revenue data with interactive charts
-- View revenue history in a table
-- Easy-to-use dashboard
+- Easy-to-use admin dashboard

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Revenue Tracker' in your admin menu
+3. Access the dashboard from the 'Revenue Tracker' menu

 ## Setup
 - No additional setup required.
 Start adding revenue entries right away.

 ## Usage
+- Go to the Revenue Tracker dashboard
-- Use the form to add new revenue entries
+- Fill out the form to add a new revenue entry
-- View your revenue history and charts in the dashboard
+- View your revenue data in the chart below

 ## Requirements
 - WordPress 5.0 or higher
-- JavaScript enabled in your browser
+- PHP 7.0 or higher

 ## Support
-For support, please contact the plugin author.
+For support, please open an issue on the plugin's GitHub repository.